zompi2/UE4EnhancedCodeFlow/README.md

 **(Instanced)**

 Blocks execution of the block of code until the given time has passed.
+Can be resetted.

 ``` cpp
 static FECFInstanceId InstanceId = FECFInstanceId::NewId();